Navigating Distribution Shifts in Medical Image Analysis: A Survey: Joint Training

-\textbf{Pseudo-labeling.} Pseudo-labeling is a powerful technique in semi-supervised joint training that leverages large volumes of unlabeled data to enhance model training.
+Pseudo-labeling is a powerful technique in semi-supervised joint training that leverages large volumes of unlabeled data to enhance model training.
 This method involves generating artificial labels for unlabeled data based on the most confident predictions of the model, thereby expanding the training dataset effectively.
-Specifically, it employs the learned features from training data to generate pseudo-labels for unlabeled data.
 In domain adaptation, its effectiveness hinges on prioritizing model's predictions exceeding a defined threshold that are more likely to be accurate:

 where \( x_u \) represents an unlabeled sample from the target domain, $q_\theta(x_u)$ denotes the model's probabilistic predictions, \( \hat{y}_u \) is the pseudo-label assigned to \( x_u \), and \( \tau \) is a threshold defining the confidence level above which the labels are considered reliable.
-The pseudo-label loss is computed as:
+The loss is computed as:

 where \( \mathbb{I}(\cdot) \) is an indicator function that selects high-confidence samples.
 The total training objective combines the loss from labeled data and high-confidence pseudo-labeled data:

 where \( \beta \) is a balancing factor between the source and pseudo-labeled losses.